seansovine/numerical_examples/cpp_matrix/README.md

 ## To Do

-- Add vector subclass with subscript operator.
+- ~~Add vector subclass with subscript operator.~~
-- Implement operator\* for scalar (first) and matrix multiplication.
+- Implement operator\* for ~~scalar (first) and~~ matrix multiplication.
 - ~~Move class and method definitions to header.~~
 - Use the Matrix class to implement a simple numerical ODE solver.

+Further on:

+- Make scalar multiplication work for Vector.
+- Perhaps we should use the Curiously Recurring Template Pattern for Vector.